twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ZoomFactor** – Zooms the OpenType Designer.
 Default is 12.

 ### OpenType Generator (version 12.0.0.2521 & above, used in `TFEATURESETTINGSFORM`)
 All keys beginning with Include are enabled by default.
-Other features (e.g. half forms or distances for Indic scripts) have no inclusion options; the tables are created manually with the add button at the top left corner of `TOPENTYPEDESIGNERFORM` or via `TCODEEDITORFORM`.
+Other features (e.g. half forms or distances for Indic scripts) have no inclusion options; use the add button at the top left corner of `TOPENTYPEDESIGNERFORM` or via `TCODEEDITORFORM` to manually create the tables.
 * **CPSPKind** – Used with the **Spacing and Positioning: Capital Spacing (cpsp)** dropdown box.
 Default is 0 (Percentage of advance width).
 * **CPSPPerc** – Contains the percentage in the **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5.00%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.